stephengroat/sniff/README.md

 ## TODO

+- [ ] work on making application more event based
+- [ ] seperate out sniffing and alerting notification to assure sniffing thread is not interrupted
+- [ ] check interaction of Python GIL on app to assure that scapy `sniff` and other thread are not blocking each other
 - [ ] continue to improve test coverage
 - [ ] create a `setup.py` for better installation methods
 - [ ] fix python2 floating point division issue for cross compatability